steve3424/meme_generator_udacity/README.md

+There are 2 primary modules which drive the meme generator:
+- QuoteEngine ("./src/QuoteEngine")
+- MemeGenerator ("./src/MemeGenrator").

-There are 2 primary modules which drive the meme generator: QuoteEngine ("./src/QuoteEngine") and MemeGenerator ("./src/MemeGenrator"). <br>I will go into a bit more detail here about how they work.
+I will go into a bit more detail here about how they work.

-### QuoteEngine
+### QuoteEngine Module
-This module contains 2 files: "QuoteModel.py" and "Ingestor.py"
+This module is responsible for parsing files to find quotes.

 **QuoteModel.py**